A complete guide of truck tyre selection: what are different types of truck tyres

 3. Tire Material:

 The rubber in tires varies in hardness.
-Tires made of softer rubber usually have better traction and smoother ride on the road.
+Tires made of softer rubber usually have better traction and a smoother ride on the road.
 However, soft rubber also has lower fuel efficiency and durability than hard rubber tires.
 Hard tires are more durable but have less traction.

 4. Service life: